Verse-by-Verse Study

 Christ Became Alive at the Resurrection

 God does the hardest and more important work.
 He does not leave you in the grave with your sins.
 Just like Jesus was raised by His Father, so we too are raised, by the working of God.
 “Just as Christ was raised from the dead through the glory of the Father, we too may live a new life” (Rom 6:4).
-This is accomplished not by our studied efforts, not by our commitment to a list of rules, not by promise to do better in the future—but alone by the “all power” (Col 1:11) that belongs to God our Father.
-If God were not present, we would not be able to rise from the grave to live a new life and in soon to be future a new eternal life.
+This is accomplished not by our studied efforts, not by our commitment to a list of rules, not by promise to obey the whole law and do better in the future—but alone by the “all power” (Col 1:11) that belongs to God our Father.
+If God were not promised, we would not be able to rise from the grave to live a “new life” (Rom 6:4).
+Although seeing the dead rise is unheard of on earth, soon our future will bring to us a new life that is eternal.
+This will bring to us physical, mental and spiritual changes that cannot be imagined by our earth-bound sight.

 Have you Been Buried, Under the Water, with Christ in Baptism?